Kim Kardashian Slams Pranksters for Faking Travis Scott Cheating Pic

-Kim Kardashian Slams 'Absolutely Disgusting' Internet Pranksters for Faking Travis Scott Cheating Pic
+Kim Kardashian and Kylie Jenner Slam Internet Pranksters for Faking Travis Scott Cheating Pic

 The internet pranksters behind the "Bieber burrito" pic inspired another joker to fake a photo of Travis Scott cheating on Kylie Jenner -- but this time, no one was laughing.